Technology

 What can I get?
 Discounts on loft insulation and/or cavity wall insulation.
 A discounted A-rated condensing gas boiler if yours is broken.

 Who is eligible?
 SSE customers and non-customers in receipt of certain benefits.
-You'll need to contact SSE to check if you're eligible.
+You'll need to contact SSE to check wehther you're eligible.

-British Gas, EDF Energy and Scottish Power
+Scottish Power

-These energy suppliers are not currently offering free insulation or boilers.
+Scottish Power does not currently offer free insulation or boilers.

-British Gas's free insulation scheme is currently suspended.
-EDF Energy used to offer help if you received certain benefits.
-Scottish Power's insulation and boiler scheme is currently closed to new applications.
-You can register your interest online.

 Discounts on DIY insulation products

-If you decide to install your own loft insulation, look out for the Energy Saving Trust Recommended logo to ensure you are buying insulation products that have been through a quality-control process and comply with building regulations.
+If you decide to install your own loft insulation, look out for the Energy Saving Trust Approved logo to ensure you're buying insulation products that have been through a quality-control process and comply with building regulations.

 You can buy loft insulation from shops such as B&Q and Homebase, and it typically costs between £14 and £25 for a roll.
-Click to discover the best DIY shops and DIY websites.

 What type of insulation do I need?